 Oral examinations: Coupling the research project with an oral examination is a mode of assessment that is regularly used in some academic cultures.
 Students prepare and upload a research project ahead of time.
 Afterwards they take a short oral examination (conducted and recorded via Zoom) to give them the opportunity to expand upon their written work (as well as giving us an opportunity to assess their authorship).

 A stand-alone oral examination may be offered as a replacement to midterm or final examination (provided that they are recorded).
 In the latter case, students may be sent the oral exam questions in advance or quizzed on the spot, depending on your preference.

-9. What happens if/when students cannot upload their take-home or other written exams on time?
+8. What happens if/when students cannot upload their take-home exams on time?

 You are advised to continue holding office hours via Zoom by using your spare/lab hour/s, which already have a Zoom room allocated.
 In this case, you let your students know which hour/s you plan to use for ‘office hour’ purposes and admit them one by one into your virtual office.
 If you prefer not to use your spare/lab hour/s, you can ask the Departmental administrative assistant to book a (Zoom) room dedicated to this purpose.
 Finally, you may consider organizing online tutorials.

 10. How can the students review their examinations/home-works and receive feedback?